 Place the vinyl face down on the Cricut cutting mat to cut (so you can’t see your chosen colour just the backing).

-Be aware of any seams on the back of your T-shirt as they may mark or affect the outcome, I place my cutting matt inside the T-shirt before using the Cricut Easy Press.
+Be aware of any seams on the back of your T-shirt.
+They may mark or affect the outcome, I place my cutting matt inside the T-shirt before using the Cricut Easy Press.

 To get the temperature of your Easy Press right use this Cricut interactive heat guide, or click on the printable version lower down on that page for guidance on which temperature you need for which fabric.